Marine Engine Driver Grade 3 Near Coastal

 Marine engineers are responsible for operating, maintaining and repairing engines, machinery and other mechanical and electronic equipment aboard ships and offshore structures.
 They operate and maintain a ship’s engine according to orders from the ship’s captain.

-- Chief engineer on vessels with inboard engines with propulsion power up to 500 kilowatts within the exclusive economic zone (EEZ)
+- Chief engineer on vessels with an inboard engine with propulsion power <500 kW within the exclusive economic zone (EEZ) or

-- Second engineer on vessels with inboard engines with propulsion power up to 750 kilowatts within the EEZ
+- Second engineer on vessels with an inboard engine with propulsion power <750 kW within the EEZ or

-- Chief or second engineer on vessels with outboard engines within the EEZ
+- Chief or second engineer on vessels with an outboard engine with unlimited propulsion power within the EEZ or

-- An assistant under the direct supervision of the chief engineer
+- Assistant under direct supervision of a chief engineer or

-- In the engine room of a vessel up to 80 metres long with propulsion power up to 3000 kilowatts.
+- Worker in the engine room of vessels <80 m long with propulsion power <3000 kW.

 Training Calendar and Enrolment Form